equinor/signalr-echo-server/README.md

 docker run --rm -p 5000:5000 -e "ECHO_WS_ENDPOINT=/my-web-socket-endpoint" \
 ghcr.io/equinor/signalr-echo-server
 ```

+**NB**

+Changing the default endpoint means that the Web UI hosted will not work.

 ### Test UI

 Open your web browser on `http://localhost:5000`.
-This will show a test page for trying out the servers functionality, and send payloads to be passed on the WebSocket.
+This will show a test page for sending and receiving SignalR messages over WebSocket.

+#### Add Topics

+Topics can be subscribed to in the client by using the `Add` button.
+This will append the topic to the `Active subscriptions` list.
+To remove an active subscription, just click on the item.

+#### Send Payloads

+When sending a `Topic` and a `Payload` from the client, that topic gets automatically added to the list of `Active subscriptions`,
+if it is not already part of the list.
+The resulting SignalR message should return and display in the client.

+#### Receive Messages

+All messages posted on topics that the client currently subscribes to, will be displayed in the `Payload from WebSocket` section on the client.
+The received message `Topic` will also show above the payload.

+You can now subscribe to different topics in the client, post messages to the `/api/echo` endpoint,
+and see these messages show up in the web client when received on the SignalR subscription.

 **NB**

-The web console is only listening on the default endpoint `/echo`, and will only receive messages with the `ReceiveMessage`.

 When running the backend on a different endpoint the web console will not receive or display these messages.
-If the default endpoint is used, but a different topic, then the response will not show on the test page,
-but they will still show up in the debug console

 ### HTTP Endpoint testing

-It is also possible to use `Postman`, or any other HTTP tool to append data for the websocket to send out.
+It is possible to use `Postman`, or any other HTTP tool to append data for the SignalR server to send out.

 The echo server understands the following POST Body